 Photo via Royal Ontario Museum

-The Royal Ontario Museum (ROM) is inviting the public to its main floor galleries, exhibits, and public spaces all season long.
+From July to September, The Royal Ontario Museum (ROM) is allowing the public to enjoy main floor galleries, exhibits, and public spaces for free every single day, no ticket required.

 Where: 100 Queen’s Park